ncperdomo/FICORO_GNSS/README.md

 #### Step 5: Align velocity fields to the International Terrestrial Reference Frame (ITRF14):

-Step 5 is a comprehensive data preparation and processing stage ensuring that GNSS data is correctly formatted for use with the external Fortran script VELROT, which is distributted with the GAMIT/GLOBK software package.
+Step 5 is a comprehensive data preparation and processing stage ensuring that GNSS data is correctly formatted for use with the external Fortran script VELROT, which is distributed with the GAMIT/GLOBK software package.
 This program performs a least squares inversion leveraging common sites between a reference velocity field and an input velocity field, performing a 6-parameter Helmert transformation (3 rotations and 3 translations without scale).
 The master velocity field is expressed in a no-net-rotation reference frame (ITRF2014), and each input file is aligned with the master velocity field (Serpelloni et al., 2022).

 1. **Column Formatting for velrot Compatibility**